bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/StaticDeploy.md

 ## How to export a static website

-For this article, we'll use a very popular (and, more importantly, free!) provider: **Netlify**.
+For this article, we'll discuss two options, for two very popular (and, more importantly, free!) providers: **Netlify** and **GitHub Pages**.

-***Note:** I am not affiliated with or sponsored by Netlify.
-Its inclusion here is because it is what users in my [Discord server](https://discord.gg/5NZ2GKV5Cs) mentioned they were familiar with.*
+***Note:** I am not affiliated with or sponsored by Netlify or GitHub in any way.
+Their inclusion here is because they are what users in my [Discord server](https://discord.gg/5NZ2GKV5Cs) mentioned they were familiar with.*

+We'll start with steps common to both approaches.

+### Common steps

 **Requirements**